badadmin/msktutil_script/README.md

 * Break script up to be more modular and add some menu functionality.
 * Add a restore process to revert as many changes as possible to allow roll-back.
 * Add Postfix or Sendmail configuration to allow emailed results and alerts.
-* Add option for local file deliver, NFS file delivery, and wget file delivery at run time or by answer file.

 Please let me know how I can improve script.